CloudTask/cloudtask-web/README.md

 - To add a runtime, click the `Add Group` button at the top of the page
 - The two icons in the last column of the table are `edit runtime information`, `delete runtime '
-PS: Only admin users can add runtime.
+PS: Only admin users can add runtime
+Only the owners of the runtime can `edit runtime` and `delete runtime`, and delete the runtime only if the current runtime does not include any groups

 中：运行时列表